molejar/arm-ide/README.md

 ==============================

 This repository doesn't contain a complete IDE but only a bash script for its automatic build in your PC.
 So far I have tested it on Linux Mint 17, but it should working on all Ubuntu based distributions.
 You can use this script for generating a fully customized IDE for ARM Embedded Processors.
 As target OS it is supporting Linux and Windows in both versions 32bit/64bit.
 Thanks to [Wine](https://www.winehq.org) which must be installed on build PC you can generate the Windows Installer Package directly from Linux.
-This script has many other options, which are described in section #Usage
+This script has many useful options, which are described in "Usage" section

+## ArmIDE Overview

 <p align="center">
   <img src="docs/debug_window.png" alt="ArmIDE: main window"/>